digital-asset/cn-quickstart/sdk/docs/sharable/sdk/quickstart/troubleshoot/cnqs-faq.rst

 If nix-shell is not found, then verify that ``/nix/var/nix/profiles/default/etc/ssl/certs/ca-bundle.crt`` contains your corporate CA.

-CN, PQS, Daml Shell and other CN QS related services run on a user-supplied JVM.
+CN, PQS, Daml Shell and other CN App Quickstart related services run on a user-supplied JVM.
-CN QS assumes that you have access to JVM v17+ with access to the internet.
+CN App Quickstart assumes that you have access to JVM v17+ with access to the internet.
 If your organization operates behind a web proxy then JVM may not have automatic knowledge of the corporate certificate.
 In these instances, JVM must be instructed to trust the certificate.